Problem-Solving

 Solution steps

-Where does problem-solving fit into a lesson?
+Where does problem-solving fit into a Learning Episode?

 Solutions that don’t really work

 First, I see problem-solving equated with GCSE questions.
-So, at the end of a lesson on sharing in a ratio, Year 8 students are shown this GCSE question
+So, at the end of a lesson on sharing in a ratio, Year 8 students are shown this GCSE question:

 Students can do it, and they feel great because they answer a question aimed at students 3 years older than them.
 However, the whole lesson has been about sharing in a ratio, so students don’t have to think hard about the approach needed to solve the problem.
 This is not problem-solving; this is just further Consolidation.